simphony/docs/docs/contribute.md

 # Contribute

-This section aims to explain how we develop and organise, in order to help those that want to contribute to SimPhoNy.
+This section aims to explain how we develop and organize, in order to help those that want to contribute to SimPhoNy.

-## Background
+## Development tools

-### Tools

 The following are some of the technologies and concepts we use regularly.
 It might be useful to become familiar with them: